User Interface#

 Shortcuts in Scene View

-In Scene View, click to give it the focus.
-Then,
+Click within the Scene View to give it the focus.
+Then you can:

 2. Hierarchy or Working Tree#